Kashi04/clock-on-picture/README.md

 # About the Project
- This project have tow mini project inside
+ This project have two mini project inside

  # Fisrt Project